 It's a simple, effective reminder that you have friends that you share experiences with, and it's fun to help.

-2: Effective use of social proof entices potential customers to give Prime a try.
+2: Effective use of social proof entices meant potential customers were happy to give Prime a try.

 When you receive an email invitation to try Prime, Amazon makes it a point to emphasize who invited you.

-This is a critical part of any referral program.
-Friends I’d send this email to might not have heard of Prime before, but seeing my name clearly in the subject and header would help them feel like this might be worth trying.
+This is a critical part of any referral program, friends I’d send this referral email to might not have heard of Prime before, but seeing my name clearly in the subject and header would help them feel like this might be worth trying.

-3: Clear Calls-To-Action on every page encourage visitors to move quickly to the next step.
+3: Clear Calls-To-Action on every page encouraged visitors to move quickly to the next step.

-All throughout the Portal, Emails and Landing Pages, it’s really clear what to do next.
+All throughout the portal, emails, and landing pages, it was really clear what to do next.
 Strong calls-to-action remove the guesswork needed to figure out what the next steps are in the referral process.
-Reduced guesswork means a higher conversion rate.
+Reduced guesswork means a higher referral conversion rate.

-4: Wide reach – Referral program accessible even to Amazon.com users who don’t use Prime
+4: Wide reach - Referral program accessible even to Amazon.com users who didn't use Prime

 A large base of advocates is a key factor in running a successful referral campaign.
-Increasing the number of advocates in the campaign maximizes the chance that there will be Prime referrals every day.
-(After all, it’s unlikely that I’ll meet someone every day who needs a Prime membership, and I’ll bet that most advocates are like me.)
+Increasing the number of advocates in the campaign maximized the chance that there will be Prime referrals every day.
+Add that to the huge number of customers with Amazon Prime subscriptions and it's an incredible number of people!

-All you need to make a referral is an Amazon.com account.
-This gives their program wider reach and maximizes their number of advocates.
-Nice.
+All you needed to make a referral was an Amazon.com account.
+This gave their program wider reach and maximized their number of advocates.